 If you're considering having an operation or your GP has suggested you may need surgery, this guide is for you.

-Read about the symptoms and causes of hay fever, and who's affected.
-Also discusses the various treatment options.
+Read about the symptoms and causes of hay fever, who's affected and what treatments are available.

 Find out how to spot head lice, how to get rid of them and how they spread.